ogamel/adaptive_genome/research_notes.md

 base pairs.
 Makes sense, because there is no other information in that one codon
   - Last base in most prevalent codon is always G or C
   - should try just 1 bp previous?
-- predicting GERP score however seems to be helped by earlier codons, up to three codons
+- predicting GERP score however seems to be helped by earlier codons, up to three codons, get 13%
-- bases+scores to score gives best performance
+- bases+scores to score gives best performance 27% R^2
   - try changing their lengths independently
+- All this is local effect, previous codons.
+What if I look into nonlocal effects.
+Can I boost the 13%/27%?

 #### Codon prevalence and GERP
 Generally rarer codon has lower GERP. true within a family of synonmous codons for last position - not clear further